Hilda Hewlett (1864-1943)

 Maurice Henry Hewlett by James Kerr-Lawson; oil on canvas, 1904 © National Portrait Gallery, London

 Life became more interesting and glamorous.
-The couple started to attend weddings, gallery openings and theatre productions where other guests were the leading painters, actors and writers of the day among them John Singer Sargent, Ellen Terry and Henry James.
+The couple started to attend weddings, gallery openings and theatre productions with the leading painters, actors and writers of the day, among them John Singer Sargent, Ellen Terry and Henry James.
 Billy went to dinner parties with Mark Twain and James McNeill Whistler.
 Sarah Bernhardt and Thomas Hardy came to tea.
 One particular friend was JM Barrie who named one of the pirates in ‘Peter Pan’ Cecco, after Francis Hewlett.

-The success of Maurice’s writing meant a move, to 7 Northwick Terrace, near Lord’s Cricket Ground, to a much larger house with a garage and a studio.
-Billy had been keeping up her art.
+Thanks to Maurice’s writing they could move to a much larger house, 7 Northwick Terrace, near Lord’s Cricket Ground, which had a garage and an art studio for Billy.
 In 1899, she showed a metallic-effect screen in gesso on wood at an exhibition of decorative handicrafts staged by the Society of Women Artists and leatherwork at the Home Arts and Industries Exhibition at the Royal Albert Hall in 1900.
 When a dispute over the display of ‘The Light of the World’ drove William Holman Hunt to make another, much larger, version it was Billy, a friend and collaborator of his daughter, Gladys, who made the frame he had designed.
-Finally completed in 1904, the painting set off on a world-wide tour, before ending up in St Paul’s Cathedral.
+Finally completed in 1904, the painting set off on a world-wide tour.
+It was purchased by Charles Booth who donated it to St Paul’s Cathedral in 1908.

 However it was the garage that would prove more significant.
-The Hewletts became car owners and Billy threw herself into the motoring world.
-She embraced not just the driving but the engineering challenges it presented.
-She was already picking up speeding fines in May and June 1905 but her proficiency behind the wheel got her noticed.
+The Hewletts became car owners and Billy threw herself into motoring, picking up speeding fines in May and June 1905.
+She loved the engineering challenges as much as the driving and was soon attracting attention.

 'The Light of the World' with the frame made by Hilda Hewlett